jordancapri1231-prog/SAFE-CSM-LLM-Edition/README.md

-Researchers and organizations working on AI safety, LLM stability evaluation, contextual drift mitigation, or cognitive-structure-based analysis are welcome to contact us for SAFE-layer information exchange or joint evaluation.
+Researchers and organizations working on AI safety, LLM stability evaluation, contextual drift mitigation, or analysis are welcome to contact us for SAFE-layer information exchange or joint evaluation.